In this article, we’ll go over how to get started using Payable to file 1099s for recipients. We’ll break the process into 6 steps:

 If you plan on importing additional data, then you’ll do that in this step after completing your tax default settings.
 Here’s a guide we made and sample CSVs to help you understand this step: Importing your Tax Forms into Payable.

-If there are any recipients who are not already in Payable, you’ll need to import them from the recipient import .CSV in Step 4.
-Then you will invite them to join in order to choose their preferred delivery method and also to confirm their tax identification information.
+You can invite recipients to join in order to choose their preferred delivery method and also to confirm their tax identification information.
 For existing workers on Payable, they’ll see a banner when they sign in alerting them to add or verify their required tax information in their account settings.

 In order to e-deliver forms, the IRS requires you to first let form recipients choose their desired method.
-After the forms are generated and all the recipients are in Payable, you can send them notifications (along with a customized message) to select their preferred delivery method, either e-delivery or mail delivery.
-If any recipients do not respond, the IRS requires mail delivery.
+After the forms are generated and all the recipients are in Payable, you can invite them to Payable to select their preferred delivery method, either e-delivery or mail delivery.
+If any recipients do not provide e-deliver, the IRS requires mail delivery.
 See more information about the recipient tax onboarding process.

 Remember!
-The deadline to deliver forms this year is January 31, 2017.
-For mail delivery, you must initiate all mailings through Payable by January 24, 2017 in order to ensure forms are postmarked and mailed to recipients by the January 31st deadline.
+The deadline to deliver forms is January 31st.
+For mail delivery, you must initiate all mailings through Payable by January 24th in order to ensure forms are postmarked and mailed to recipients by the January 31st deadline.
 See 1099 tax deadlines for companies.

-Once you’ve completed your review of the forms, it’s time to select e-delivery and e-filing or mail delivery and e-filing of 1099s.
-Whenever you’re ready, hit the button on the taxes page to bulk e-file all forms or you can select forms to deliver and file individually.
+Once you’ve completed your review and approval of the forms, it’s time to click on "E-deliver & E-file All" and "Mail & E-file All."
+Whenever you’re ready, hit the button on the taxes page to bulk e-file all forms or you can select forms to deliver and e-file individually.